 Several times on our road trips, we stopped our drive just to pull over to take photos.
 The views were at once amazing and nothing in particular—not a sign-posted scenic viewpoint or roadside attraction but just the beauty of the island.

-Buildings have a story
+Historical sites have a story

 Crete is full of remarkable buildings and architecture.